-This school recognises its obligation under Section 175 of the Education Act 2002 and the children' sAct 1989 and 2004, to promote and safeguard the welfare of all its pupils and sees its Child Protection and Safeguarding Policy as fulfilling a key part of this duty.
+This school recognises its obligation under Section 175 of the Education Act 2002 and the children's Act 1989 and 2004, to promote and safeguard the welfare of all its pupils and sees its Child Protection and Safeguarding Policy as fulfilling a key part of this duty.
 Chapel End Primary School believe that all pupils, regardless of ethnicity, nationality, religion, culture, family circumstances, gender and ability, have the right to be protected.
 We believe that every pupil has the right to be happy, healthy and safe.
 Safeguarding and promoting the welfare of children is defined as, in accordance with Keeping Children Safe in Education 2019 and updates from KCSIE 2021:

-"Safeguarding and promoting the welfare of children is defined for the purposes of this guidance as: • protecting children from maltreatment; • preventing impairment of children's mental and physical health or development; • ensuring that children grow up in circumstances consistent with the provision of safe and effective care; and • taking action to enable all children to have the best outcomes."
+"Safeguarding and promoting the welfare of children is defined for the purposes of this guidance as: providing help and support to meet the needs of children as soon as problems emerge• protecting children from maltreatment, whether that is within or outside the home, including online; • preventing impairment of children's mental and physical health or development; • ensuring that children grow up in circumstances consistent with the provision of safe and effective care; and • taking action to enable all children to have the best outcomes."